hkzlab/TurboXT_Addon/README.md

 - HRQDMA from pin 10 of the 8237 DMA controller (U28) or pin 5 of U57 (74LS20)
 - DMAWAIT from pin 7 of a 74LS175 flipflop (U88)

+Note that these two connections actually end up feeding into the same NAND gate, you can mix them up and no issue will arise.

 ### Power

 These are optional but highly recommended to provide an additional source of power beside the 8284 socket: